sallyom/claw-installer/README.md

 See [ADR 0001](adr/0001-deployer-plugin-system.md) for the plugin system design.

-## Why not Helm or kustomize?

-OpenClaw is a single-container deployment.
-The Kubernetes resources are straightforward — the real complexity is in the *content* the installer generates and manages:

-- **Agent workspace files** — `AGENTS.md`, `SOUL.md`, `IDENTITY.md`, and other markdown files that define the agent's personality, security rules, and operational behavior.
-These get packed into a ConfigMap and copied to the PVC by the init container.
-- **`openclaw.json` configuration** — generated from the deploy form with gateway settings, model selection, and agent definitions.
-- **Subagents, jobs, and skills** (coming soon) — markdown files and JSON that need to be woven into the OpenClaw config, not separate Kubernetes resources.
-A Helm values file can't express "add this SKILL.md to the agent workspace and register it in the gateway config."

-The installer builds every Kubernetes resource as a TypeScript object and applies it via the `@kubernetes/client-node` SDK.
-The deploy form, the resource definitions, and the agent provisioning logic all live in the same codebase.
-Adding a new skill or subagent means updating the config and workspace files together — something a template engine can't coordinate.

-For the ~10 Kubernetes resources involved, this is simpler than maintaining a chart with `values.yaml`, templates, and a separate release lifecycle.
-The tradeoff is that you need the installer to deploy rather than `helm install`, but you get a UI, real-time logs, instance management, and agent customization in return.

-See [`docs/examples/`](docs/examples/) for annotated YAMLs showing the generated Kubernetes resources.

 ## Model Providers

 | Provider | Default Model | What you need |